GWarrenn/gwarrenn.github.io/_posts/2020-01-17-Sport-or-Not.md

 ![](https://raw.githubusercontent.com/GWarrenn/this-and-that/drafting/sport-or-not!/images/2.0%20Ratings%20by%20Sport.png)

 Most of the "indoor" or leisure activities (Crossfit, eSports, Foosball, Chess, and Scrabble) were solidly designated as "Not Sports," with the strongest intensity coming for Scrabble.
 Another item of note, approximately half the respondents had no idea what Pickleball is, including myself.
-If you want someone to blame, contact [Ben Winston](https://www.strategies360.com/team/ben-winston/) for an explanation or any general political research inquiries (#ad #promotion).
+If you want someone to blame, contact [Ben Winston](https://www.strategies360.com/team/ben-winston/) for an explanation or any general research inquiries (#ad #promotion).

 Relationships between Activities
 --------------